 Select Financing Method — Financing is provided by a lender (who provides a loan) and/or an investor (who seeks a return on the project) to fill remaining project funding gaps.
 Understanding the potential return on investment will help attract financing.

 Negotiate Utility Agreement — If the AD project will produce electricity, the utility contract is a major influence on the profitability of a project.
-Arrangements include:
+Some states have established requirements for utilities to supply electricity from renewable energy sources through Renewable Portfolio Standards.
+Typical utility contract arrangements include:

 - Buy all – sell all: the utility sells the farm all electricity requirements and buys all the generator output.